JeodC/EmulationStation-ImageMaker/README.md

 ### Features
 - Composite Image Creation: Combine thumb, screenshot, logo, and template images onto a single canvas.
 - Bezel Effect: Add a gradient bezel around screenshots for a 3D effect.
+Supports rounded corners.
 - Flexible Configuration: Control image sizes, positions, and other settings via ini file.
 - Dominant Color Extraction: Automatically adjust bezel color based on the dominant color of screenshots.
 - Bounds Checking: Automatically reposition images if they would exit the canvas area.